 Michelle de Kretser (Australian)

 Michelle de Kretser is a writer who lives in Sydney.
 Her fiction has won several awards, including the Miles Franklin.
-Her most recent work is a long-form essay, On Shirley Hazzard.
-Her new novel, Scary Monsters, will be published in October, 2021.
+Her most recent work inclues a long-form essay, On Shirley Hazzard, and her new novel, Scary Monsters, published in October, 2021.